13 Proven Benefits Of Pumpkin For The Healthy Eater

 - Chop 1 onion, 3 potatoes, and 1 pumpkin into small pieces.

-- In 1 tbsp butter, cook the onions first.
-Next, add potatoes and pumpkin.
+- In 1 tbsp butter, cook the onions first, then the potatoes and pumpkin.

 - Pour 2 cups water and let it cook.
 Add salt and pepper.